Diablo IV: How to Build Lord of Hatred Necromancer – Season 10

 • Delay risky Chaos Waves until your defenses and perk ranks catch up.

-If your goal is very high-difficulty endgame pushes, including what some players shorthand as Torment 12-level play, the build still works best when you accept that “unstoppable” means steady pressure, not reckless face-tanking.
+For very high-difficulty pushes, including the Torment 12 tier, the build works best when you accept that “unstoppable” means steady pressure, not face-tanking.
 Your minions buy you space.
 Your seasonal perks buy you resource flow.
 Your Ultimate buys you room-clearing damage.
-None of that replaces basic positioning.
+None of that replaces positioning.

 Was this guide helpful?